 HAWK-I/GRAAL observations are supposed to make use of a bright nearby star to sense the tip-tilt of the wavefront.
 The tip-tilt star (TTS) should have a R-magnitude in the range 6-16.5 mag, and must be located at 8.2'+/-0.5' radial distance from the HAWK-I science target (see figure below).
 The magnitude of the TT star must be indicated in the SV proposal.
 In case there is no suitable TTS, the observations can be carried out in TTS-free mode by using only the 4 LGS.
 This mode still provides good correction, with performances that are only few percents lower than the full AO mode (i.e. TTS and 4LGS).

 A total of 14 proposals have been allocated SV time.
-The observations will be performed in Service Mode style by a dedicated team and the collected data will be made available to the whole user community through the ESO Archive.
+The observations were performed in Service Mode style by a dedicated team and the collected data is made available to the whole user community through the ESO Archive.
 See VLT SV Policy and Procedures for more details.

 There is no proprietary period nor earlier data release to the PIs.

 |60.A-9467(A)||Dalessandro||Looking for blood ties: the true nature of cluster pairs in the Large Magellanic Cloud||COMPLETED|

 |60.A-9468(A)||Opitom||Assessing the infrared photometric variability of the dwarf planet Eris and its moon Dysnomia